gatewayd-io/docs/getting-started/running-gatewayd.md

 ./gatewayd run
 ```

+{: .note }
+> If you want to see the details of what is happening behind the scenes, open the `gatewayd.yaml` in your favorite editor and set the log level of the default logger to `debug` or `trace`.
+Alternatively, you can set the `GATEWAYD_LOGGERS_DEFAULT_LEVEL=debug` environment variable before running GatewayD.

-Running GatewayD will produce this log output, which means that GatewayD is started and is:
+Running GatewayD will produce the following log output, which means that GatewayD is started and is:

 1. listening on port `15432` with 10 connections to postgres in the pool.
 2. running the `gatewayd-plugin-cache`.